LoretaE/Stocks/README.md

 The stock prices of the largest companies vary.
 It is notable that META's stock value are significantly higher than the others, except for the sharp decrease in mid-2021 to late 2023.
 Apple and Google stock prices are quite close in this decade.

 ![img.png](Images%2Fimg.png)

 ### Normalised stock prices (to the basic value)
 As the stock prices of the largest companies vary, the normalized stock prices (initially changed by the basic value - 100), better reflect the real growth in stocks value.
 The largest increases in value are in Microsoft and Apple stocks.

 ![img_1.png](Images%2Fimg_1.png)

 ### Stocks annual return (yearly change, %)
+The stocks annual return shows that META's value skyrocked by the end of 2023.
+However, in 2022 the return on these stocks was very negative (about -70%), therefore the increase in value in the next period seems huge.

+Microsoft, Apple and Google stocks have more stable and valuable annual stock returns.
+In 2022, there were also significant declines in values, but lower than META's.

 ![img_2.png](Images%2Fimg_2.png)

 ### Stocks annual return (yearly change, %) boxplot